 Before joining Gibson Dunn in January 1995, Ms. Brown clerked for the Honorable Jim R. Carrigan, United States District Court for the District of Colorado.
 Since joining the firm, Ms. Brown has been a frequent author and lecturer on employment, investigation, privacy, gender, diversity, and leadership issues.
 Ms. Brown is one of the managing editors and contributing authors for The Practitioner’s Guide to Colorado Employment Law and contributing authors to the Media Libel Resource Centers 50-State Survey on employment privacy law.
 She is also a member of the firm’s Diversity Committee, and she served on the firmwide Professional Development Committee for 13 years.
 She was the Denver Office Hiring Partner for seven years, and prior to that she was co-chair of the firm-wide Associates Committee.

-In addition, Ms. Brown is President of the Colorado Bar Association.
-She is a Board member at Stanley British Primary School and Chair of the Joint Management Committee of the Colorado and Denver Bar Associations.
+In addition, Ms. Brown is President of the Colorado Bar Association until July 1, 2021.
+She has served as a Board member at Stanley British Primary School and Chair of the Joint Management Committee of the Colorado and Denver Bar Associations.
 She also chaired the Board of the Legal Aid Foundation from 2013-2015, was co-chair of the Denver Law Firm Campaign for Legal Aid in 2013, and served on the LAF Board for 11 years.
 Access to justice has been a consistent focus for her: She also co-chaired the Barristers Benefit Ball twice previously, helping to raise funds for Metro Volunteer Lawyers.
-In addition, Ms. Brown has been very active with the Mile High United Way, as a member of the Tocqueville Society and a founding member of the Pinstripe PJ Club, helping to raise money for the Mayor’s homelessness initiative, Denver’s Road Home.
+In addition, Ms. Brown has been very active with the Mile High United Way, as a member of the Tocqueville Society and a founding member of the Pinstripe PJ Club, helping to raise money for then-Mayor Hickenlooper’s homelessness initiative, Denver’s Road Home.